AnsonYua/cardGameMobile/designRef/doc/actionbuttonbarRequirement.md

         }
       ]
     }
+      - `notificationId` should be the last entry in `gameEnv.notificationQueue` (typically the `UNIT_ATTACK_DECLARED` event that triggered the blocker choice).
+If unavailable, it may be omitted but prefer supplying it.
       - if opponent click "skip blocker step" , selectedTargets will be an empty array to decline blocking.
+      - When blocking resolves, the attacking notification will contain `forcedTargetCarduid`, `forcedTargetZone`, and `forcedTargetPlayerId`.
+The frontend should point the attack indicator to these values if present so the arrow follows the forced target.
   - Frontend should keep the blocker modal open until the POST succeeds.
 After success, wait for the next poll: the BLOCKER_CHOICE event disappears, and either currentBattle appears (action step) or, if the attack fizzled, the queue may already be empty.

+  -after user select a blocker,
+    these field will show update.
+    "forcedTargetCarduid": "ST01-009_d0276af7-b917-45ba-8e16-692d241a7360",
+    "forcedTargetZone": "slot3",
+    "forcedTargetPlayerId": "playerId_1"
+    show always pointer to forcedTargetCarduid, if these field exist this.updateAttackIndicatorFromNotifications(raw, slots, positions);

+    {
+                "id": "unit_attack_declared_1766409009819_5r3mojkqy",
+                "type": "UNIT_ATTACK_DECLARED",
+                "metadata": {
+                    "timestamp": 1766409009819,
+                    "expiresAt": 1766409012819,
+                    "requiresAcknowledgment": false,
+                    "frontendProcessed": false,
+                    "priority": "normal"
+                },
+                "payload": {
+                    "gameId": "c5667f86-be5e-477f-8aaf-d3aa6fcd2b39",
+                    "attackingPlayerId": "playerId_2",
+                    "defendingPlayerId": "playerId_1",
+                    "attackerCarduid": "ST01-005_b35d1d0f-72ae-4388-8808-7656341c25bd",
+                    "attackerName": "GM",
+                    "attackerSlot": "slot1",
+                    "targetCarduid": "ST01-006_ba54a530-2fcc-4b9d-adb5-b9b89e152578",
+                    "targetName": "Gundam Aerial (Permet Score Six)",
+                    "targetSlotName": "slot1",
+                    "fromBurst": false,
+                    "timestamp": 1766409009819,
+                    "forcedTargetCarduid": "ST01-009_d0276af7-b917-45ba-8e16-692d241a7360",
+                    "forcedTargetZone": "slot3",
+                    "forcedTargetPlayerId": "playerId_1"
+                }
+    }

   ———

   Action-step confirmations